docarray/docarray/docs/user_guide/representing/array.md

 This really matter when you need to handle multi-modal data that you will feed into algorithm that require contiguous data, like matrix multiplication which is at the heart of Machine Learning especially in Deep Learning.

-let's take an example to illustrate the difference
+Let's take an example to illustrate the difference

-let's say you want to work with Image:
+Let's say you want to work with Image:
 ```python
 from docarray import BaseDoc
 from docarray.typing import NdArray